 Hose guards keep garden hose from crushing your plants.

-These also make lovely votives with solar candles inside.
+These also make lovely votives with electric or solar votive candles inside.

 13Label Maker